QuantumMisaka/ATST-Tools/README.md

 ## Developing
 - [ ] Add interface to read ABACUS STRU file
-- [ ] Better initial guess for CI-NEB
+- [ ] Flexible input for different NEB method in ASE
 - [ ] More test in surface reaction system